Trịnh Tạc: Early career

 In 1648 Trịnh Tạc gained more political power in the court as his father Trinh Trang’s health failed.
 In 1649 the Dutch reported that the young king Le Duy Huu and his uncle had allegedly poisoned Trịnh Tạc.

 In 1655, Nguyễn forces advanced to Nghe An, threatening the Trịnh regime.
 The situation became so critical that in the autumn of that year, Trịnh Tạc and reinforcements arrived at the battlefield, managed and drove the Nguyễn back to the Gianh River.
 In the next year, the southerners launched a naval attack on Nghe An and Trịnh Tạc sent his eldest son Trịnh Căn with a new army to confront the Nguyễn.
 While Trịnh Tạc's brother Trinh Toan was the commander-in-chief of the northern army, Trịnh Tạc himself distrusted his brother.
-Nonetheless, Trịnh Tạc finally stopped the southern advanced in mid-1656.
+Nonetheless, Trịnh Tạc finally stopped the southern advance in mid-1656.
 The Nguyễn continued occupying Nghe An and Ha Tinh, and a large number of northern Vietnamese who defected to the Nguyễn were allowed to resettle further south.